LazySeaHorse/Node-Blank/README.md

 ## 🛠️ Technologies

-- **Vanilla JavaScript** with ES6 modules
-- **CSS Variables** for theming
 - **MathLive** for math input
 - **KaTeX** for math rendering
 - **Marked.js** for markdown parsing
 - **Function Plot** for graphing
 - **Tailwind CSS** for utility classes

-## 🔧 Development

-All components use ES6 modules.
-The application uses:
-- `type="module"` for script loading
-- Import/export for module dependencies
-- CSS imports for stylesheet organization

 ## 📝 License